Stuycs-K/final-project-5-lau-anna-gordonzolov-sascha/WORKLOG.md

 ### date 5/29
 Got a bit of the path to work.
 Added a lot more accessor methods to access things across classes.
+Finished the path and tested it extensively.
+Can start adding rounds and shooters tomorrow.